deep-mistry10/Qify_authenticator/README.md

 ## Development Status

+**Qify Authenticator is currently under development and is not finished.**

 This repository represents an evolving project.
+The application has not reached its final production-ready state.

-Architecture, implementation details, cryptographic parameters, synchronization behavior, and supported platforms may change as development, testing, and security review progress.
+Architecture, implementation details, cryptographic parameters, synchronization behavior, supported platforms, UI, and feature scope may change as development, testing, and security review progress.

+Roadmap items should be considered planned work unless the repository explicitly marks them as implemented.

 For the latest implementation status, refer to the project's commits, issues, roadmap, and release notes.